Falkson/notes-app/README.md

 ## Changelog

+v1.1.4
+- Updated the files in the rendered map (made a mistake to upload the new files to the root folder)

 v1.1.3
 - Pin notes to the top of the list
 - Custom styled modal dialogs, replaced native OS popups